Your South Coast Adventure Starts Here

 Heather has been active in the field of museums since 2001.
 Beginning her work in the field of anthropology, she received her B.A. from the University of Colorado with Summa Cum Laude honors.
 Her thesis, People of the Spear: Impacts of Development and Conservation on the Maasai Culture was based on her work while living with the Maasai in Tanzania, Africa while also completing archeological field season.
 Heather moved on to work for the University of Cambridge’s Museum of Archaeology and Anthropology in Cambridge, England.
 She also used her time abroad to travel to various countries and archaeological sites to further her knowledge of world cultures.
 After returning to the United States, Heather completed her M.A. in Museum Studies through the University of Oklahoma.

 Heather’s impact on the museum landscape continued to grow as she took on roles at prestigious museums in the Denver area, serving as a consultant, curator, and collections manager.
 Her journey led her to the Oregon Coast, where she embarked on a new chapter as the Curator of the Coos History Museum in the fall of 2021.
 Her tenure was marked by significant changes, including the creation of new exhibits and a comprehensive overhaul of the museum’s operations and collections practices.
 Recognizing her transformative leadership, Heather was appointed as the Executive Director in 2023.
-In addition to her role at the Coos History Museum, she also contributes to the Oregon Museums Association as a board member, focusing on DEAI initiatives and development.
+In addition to her role at the Coos History Museum, she is also the President of the Oregon Museums Association, acting as the chair of the DEAI committee and the Membership & Development committee.

 Contact: rpaul@cooshistory.org